Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 Evaluation committees use the FRQSC Scoring System Grid.

 An overall score of 70% is required for the application to be recommended for funding.
-In addition, a score of 70% is required for the Research-creation project criterion.

 Applicants are advised to attach equal importance to both the evaluation criteria and their associated sub-criteria.